Expat women and financial services in Asia

 It was not long before I found that many of the women I was meeting professionally often didn’t feel understood by male financial advisers they had met: that they were recommending products with a lower level of financial risk than they wanted.
 Many of these career women were in their twenties and thirties earning good salaries with a high level of disposable income.
 Often in such circumstances, with so long to go before retirement a higher risk investment is appropriate, but there seemed to be a reluctance from male financial advisers to recommend these investments.

 It all sounded very chauvinistic and smacked of paternalism so I did some research and found that it was in fact a characteristic of the industry as a whole demonstrated in a study by Wang, P. (1994).
 Brokers still treat men better than women.
 It’s difficult to discuss this subject without touching on some social stereotypes.
 Financial literature is generally written by men and for men.
 It tends to be full of financial jargon, dry and quite frankly boring.
 For women, money is an emotional subject.
-We are generally less anxious about the final value of our savings but more concerned with what they deliver in terms of our life priorities.
-We want to know whether we will be able to afford to buy a new home, send our children to university or travel once we are retired.
-Financial planning for women is about achieving our lifestyle goals, realising cherished aspirations and taking care of our families.
+They are generally less anxious about the final value of their savings but more concerned with what they deliver in terms of life priorities.
+Women want to know whether they will be able to afford to buy a new home, send our children to university or travel once they are retired.
+Financial planning for women is about achieving lifestyle goals, realising cherished aspirations and taking care of our families.

 There are plenty of opportunities for women in Asia in financial services, because women can be just as good, if not better, with money than men.
 Stanley Baldwin once said, “I would rather trust a women’s instinct than a man’s reason.”